Ojlit/package-management/JENKINS-INSTALLATION/READme.md

 + Create First Admin User

 # Integrate Jenkins with build and deployment tools
 + Create project in Jenkins.
-On Jenkin dashboard:
+On Jenkins dashboard:
   + Click "New item"
   + Enter project name
   + Select Freestyle or Pipeline and click "OK"